Our mission is to delight our customers by selling the most engaging gift in the world. We want people to love it whether they can visit or not.

-Now in our tenth year, we believe we are well on the way to achieving this, and do not know of another gift company that engages so well and so often with its customers.
+Now in our 16th year, we believe we are well on the way to achieving this, and do not know of another gift company that engages so well and so often with its customers.

 We take huge pride in our mission, as do our customers.
-Tens of thousands of Lairds, Lords and Ladies have visited our nature reserves, all of whom have strengthened their emotional ties with Scotland.
+Tens of thousands of Lairds, Lords and Ladies have visited our nature reserve, all of whom have strengthened their emotional ties with Scotland.

 Highland Titles was founded in 2006 by Dr. Peter Bevis, a Fellow of the Zoological Society of London, and his daughter, Laura.
 They started by selling plots from the family’s land in order to fund additional tree planting.
 The mission was simply to restore land that had been devastated by centuries of farming and unsympathetic commercial forestry.